sfiligoi/unifrac-binaries/README.md

                                  unweighted_fp64 | weighted_normalized_fp64 | weighted_unnormalized_fp64 | generalized_fp64 |
                                  unweighted_fp32 | weighted_normalized_fp32 | weighted_unnormalized_fp32 | generalized_fp32].
         -o		The output distance matrix.
+        -g		[OPTIONAL] The input grouping in TSV.
+        -c		[OPTIONAL] The columns(s) to use for grouping, multiple values coma separted.
         -a		[OPTIONAL] Generalized UniFrac alpha, default is 1.
         -f		[OPTIONAL] Bypass tips, reduces compute by about 50%.
         --vaw	[OPTIONAL] Variance adjusted, default is to not adjust for variance.